 Georg Lukas, 2024-05-22 18:04

 Starting in 2009, Samsung has created a wide range of compact cameras with built-in WiFi support, spread over multiple product lines.
-This is a reference and data collection of those cameras, with the goal to understand their WiFi functionality, and to support them in samsung-nx-emailservice.
+This is a reference and data collection of those cameras, with the goal to understand their WiFi functionality, and to implement image uploads on the go.

 This is a follow-up to the Samsung NX mirrorless archaeology article, which also covers the Android-based compact cameras.